-Dresses or skirts with the hemline touching no higher than the middle of the knee, front and back, when sitting and standing.
+- Dresses or skirts with the hemline touching no higher than the middle of the knee, front and back, when sitting and standing.
 Slits in skirts may not come higher than the middle of the knee.
-Material should be opaque all the way to the knee, and the use of leggings/tights does not change the

-- length requirement.
-Shorts must be worn under skirts or dresses. - Pants or jeans. - Loose fitting shorts with pockets of a cargo, dress or golf style that reach to the middle of the knee.
-Athletic shorts are prohibited. - Tops are to be loose-fitting, so that the lines of the undergarments are not visible under clothing.
+Material should be opaque all the way to the knee, and the use of leggings/tights does not change the length requirement.
+Shorts must be worn under skirts or dresses. - Pants or jeans. - Loose fitting shorts with pockets of a cargo, dress or golf style that reach to the middle of the knee. - Tops are to be loose-fitting, so that the lines of the undergarments are not visible under clothing.
 Tops are not to be revealing, see-through or low-cut.
 Necklines should not be more than the student's hand's width lower than the collarbone, undergarments should not be visible, and no cleavage should be showing.
 Sleeveless dresses or shirts may be worn if the shoulder material is over two inches in width and the armholes are not oversized or cut-in.
-At least one opaque layer must meet each of these standards.
+At least one opaque layer must meet each of these standards. - The following are prohibited: lounge pants, sweatpants, athletic shorts, and athletic pants.